Source: Trump administration has cut deal with China's ZTE

 In return, the Commerce Department would lift a seven-year ban on ZTE's purchase of components that the Chinese firm depends on from U.S. companies.
 The ban, imposed earlier this month, threatened to put ZTE out of business.

+"This is a law enforcement action being handled by Commerce," said Lindsay Walters, the deputy White House press secretary.
+"We are making sure ZTE is held accountable for violating U.S. sanctions, pays a big price and that we are protecting our security infrastructure and U.S. jobs."

-The Commerce Department did not immediately respond to a call seeking confirmation of the agreement.
+The Commerce Department did not immediately respond to a call seeking further details about the agreement.

 On Capitol Hill, one senior congressional source said leaders have not yet received formal notification.

 Lawmakers have warned the administration not to go easy on a company that brazenly violated U.S. sanctions against two rogue nations that were pursuing nuclear weapons production.